 The Drainage Design and Erosion Control Manual (DDECM) establishes requirements and provides guidance for managing the quantity and quality of stormwater runoff generated from development and redevelopment in unincorporated Thurston County.
-This manual represents an update to the 2016 Thurston County DDECM, developed to comply with the Permit and achieve equivalency with Ecology's 2019 Stormwater Management Manual for Western Washington (SWMMWW).
+This manual complies with the Permit and achieve equivalency with Ecology's 2019 Stormwater Management Manual for Western Washington (SWMMWW).
 The County adopted the 2022 DDECM under Thurston County Code 15.05 on April 12, 2022 and became effective June 30, 2022.
-Significant Permit-required changes to the new manual included: